This page describes my personal M571 3.2 and M571 3.2a systems, and also my home network.

 5. A 24” screen Apple iMac 2.16 GHz Core 2 Duo with a 250

 6. The M571 system #2, described above.
-I am able to
+I manage this

 7. An IO Gear Ethernet-to-USB printer server, which

-supports connection of my Samsung ML 1210 laser printer
+supports a Samsung ML 1210 laser printer

 8. The M571 system #3, described above.
 Currently, this